RoMcGill/H2R-PP5/README.md

 ## Colours
 <img src="">
-The colour scheme was chosen Deliberatly It is shates of black white and grey with some hints of Opaque Pink, this is to keep the site looking clean, and staright forward, the second reason of why this coulor scheme is integral to the site is that It will not Interfear or clash with any of the brands Coulor schemes or photos, this will give every seller on our platform an equal opportumity to shine through and not force creators or artists to compromise their creativity to fit in with the format or colour scheme of our website to maximise clicks.
+The colour and Design of this website was heavily influenced by the controvertial Gumroad website, I personally think that this is a great Colour scheme to stand out. the UX is also good as the user scrools through the alternating rows and coloums Informatioon is displayed clearly and effectively, In this day and age of shopify stores built on templates I belive the end user will welcome this Unique UI as it is fresh new and exciting.

 ## Fonts
 The font used is 'Courier New', Courier, monospace, this font plays the same role as the color scheme as it will be the same for everyone and not suit one brand more than another, some fonts can be too heavy or too light for their intended purpose and give off the wrong tone of a Product or brand, I think the chosen font is a happy medium to suit all brands and products

 ## Structure
-Ease of use was the main goal for this site.
-I also wanted to have a unique user experience that is diffrent and exciting but still familiar, therfore i decided to have my Nav bar on the left hand side of the page, this does not hinder the UX in anyway but adds that little something special to the UI which I think the creative Users of the site will appreciate.
+Ease of use was the main goal for this site. and a clear path for both Buyers and Sellers to achieve their goals.
+I achieved this buy adding large text and icons to describe the use cases for the site.

 ### Website pages
 ### The website is made up of the following pages:

 ### Home page
-This page is your landing page once logged in and will prompt you to update your profile information and instruct you what to do next, following these instructions you will find other users and populate this page with their posts after following some users.
+This page is your landing page, it consists of some motivational text and an action button to get a seller started using the site.
+Below this we have a moving banner describing the uses of the site to catch the eye of buyers.

 ### Register page
 This is where a new user can create an account.